 The Evansville Suburban & Newburgh Railroad

 The ES&N was incorporated on Dec.
-15, 1887 with authorized capital of $50,000.
+15, 1887, with an authorized capital of $50,000.
 Prime movers in the project were Capt.
 Lee Howell a division freight agent for the L&N railroad, and William J. Wood, local council for the same line.
-Intentions were to provide access to coal mine in the vicinity of Newburgh, and to provide a short commuter service for Newburgh, then a town of 1,500.
+Intentions were to provide access to coal mines in the vicinity of Newburgh, and to provide a short commuter service for Newburgh, then a town of 1,500.

-Pigeon township, Vanderburgh county voted a $60,000 subsidy for the 10.98 mile line between Evansville and Newburgh with the provision that the ES&N would build a railroad yard and shops, employing at one time no less than 200 men, and that the yard and shops would be put into operation in less than 2 years after the subsidy was voted.
-This proviso was the principle reason the L&NRR located it's shops in south-west Evansville at a point appropriately named Howell.
+Pigeon Township, Vanderburgh County voted a $60,000 subsidy for the 10.98 mile line between Evansville and Newburgh with the provision that the ES&N would build a railroad yard and shops, employing at one time no less than 200 men, and that the yard and shops would be put into operation in less than 2 years after the subsidy was voted.
+This proviso was the principal reason the L&NRR located its shops in south-west Evansville at a point appropriately named Howell.
 Of the $60,000, $30,000 was transferred to the L&N for this purpose.
-In return the L&N took care of repair work for the ES&N for a number of years.
-Service was introduced to Newburgh on Aug 1, 1889, and by November 1, the line was extended east to a coal mine just beyond the towns limits.
+In return, the L&N took care of repair work for the ES&N for a number of years.
+Service was introduced to Newburgh on Aug 1, 1889, and by November 1, the line was extended east to a coal mine just beyond the town's limits.

 A passenger service of 5 trips a day and freight service were scheduled and 3

 Baldwin dummy locomotives were supplied for the passenger and freight runs.
 To

 accommodate the passengers, 12 double truck passenger trailers, 8 open and 4